 1/2 tablespoon dried mint

-Proof the yeast by mixing the yeast, salt and water and waiting for the yeast to foam and bubble. (if it doesn’t bubble you need to discard it and start over with new yeast)
+Proof the yeast by mixing the yeast, sugar and water and waiting for the yeast to foam and bubble. (if it doesn’t bubble you need to discard it and start over with new yeast)

 In a bowl whisk together the flour and salt till combined